redwoodjs/learn.redwoodjs.com/docs/tutorial2/multiple-comments.md

 > **Shouldn't the CommentsCell cause an actual GraphQL request?
 How does this work?**
 >
-> Redwood has added some functionality around Storybook so if you're testing a component that itself isn't a Cell (like the `Article` component) but that renders a cell (like `CommentsCell`), then it will mock the GraphQL and use the `standard` mock that goes along with that Cell.
+> Redwood has added some functionality around Storybook so that if you're testing a component that itself isn't a Cell (like the `Article` component) but that renders a cell (like `CommentsCell`), then it will mock the GraphQL and use the `standard` mock that goes along with that Cell.
 Pretty cool, huh?

 Adding the comments to the article display has exposed another design issue: the comments are sitting right up underneath the article text: